Sbozzolo/kuibit/CONTRIBUTING.md

 report it.
 If you can provide precise steps to reproduce the problem, that would lead certainly speed-up the resolution of the bug.

+You can also join us in the [Telegram channel](t.me/postcactus) for help.

 ## New features/improvements

 We always welcome new features of general improvements in the code.
 If you have